MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/removing-sharepoint-hybrid-scenarios.md

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-This guide will walk you through removing SharePoint Hybrid functionality from your SharePoint farm.
+This guide will walk you through removing SharePoint Hybrid functionality from your SharePoint in Microsoft 365 farm.

 ## Cloud Hybrid Search